wlanslovenija/firmware-core/README.rst

     src/gz barrier_breaker_openwrtlegacy http://example.com/firmware/git.3fb97c2/openwrt/barrier_breaker/ar71xx/openwrtlegacy
     src/gz barrier_breaker_routing http://example.com/firmware/git.3fb97c2/openwrt/barrier_breaker/ar71xx/routing

 This is also how nodewatcher does it.
-See that builder's git revision, OpenWrt release, and platform are part of the URL.
+See that builder's git revision, OpenWrt release, and platform are parts of the URL.

 API
 ---